HelenLiu0609/JsPsych_tutorials/README.md

 # JsPsych_tutorials
-This is a repository created to run JsPsych tutorials and store some requently-used information on JsPsych.
+This is a repository created to store JsPsych tutorials and store some requently-used information on JsPsych.

 Popular Plugins
 ---